chmlee/ream-doc/content/overview/origin.md

 >
 > ...
 >
-> Designing an niche toy for smart people is hard, but creating an easy-to-understand tool for commoners is even harder.
+> Designing a niche toy for smart people is hard, but creating an easy-to-understand tool for commoners is even harder.

 This fundamentally changes how I view the future of REAM.
 Ease of use became the number one concern for the project.